Cyprus helping Russia to counter US sanctions

 Extradition fear

-He said he was afraid to set foot in Cyprus in case it extradited him to Russia to meet the same fate as Magnitsky did.
+He said he was afraid to set foot in Cyprus in case it extradited him to Russia to meet the same fate as Magnitsky.

 "I would be terrified of going to Cyprus because I believe I would be delivered back to Russia," Browder said.